StoneStepsInc/libexif-nuget/README.md

 See `StoneSteps.libexif.Static.props` and `StoneSteps.libexif.Static.targets`
 for specific package configuration details and file locations.

+Libraries in this package do not have libexif localization enabled and will return field names only in ASCII.
+This should not affect EXIF data, which may contain characters other than ASCII, even though EXIF requires ASCII.
+Many software packages will store UTF-8 characters in EXIF fields, which is a willful violation of the EXIF specification.

 ## Building a Nuget Package

 This project can build a Nuget package for libexif either locally